Research Program

 more about Project Z01

 The Z02 project is responsible for the scientific management and administration of the SFB.
-At the same time, it also prepares thematically relevant texts for the general public via the online platform 'Neue Bibliothek des Eigentums'.
+At the same time, it also prepares thematically relevant texts for the general public in the New Library of Property.

 more about Project Z02